 Mario Equicola (1470 – 1525) was an Italian humanist and courtier.

-Born in Alvito (Lazio) in 1470, Equicola’s real surname is obscure.
+Born in Alvito (Lazio) in 1470, Equicola’s original surname is obscure.
 According to Domenico Santoro, one of Equicola’s 19th century biographers, the humanist may have been the illegitimate son of Pietro Giampaolo Cantelmo, the Duke of Sora and Alvito, with whose family Equicola had close ties.
-Stephen Kolsky, on the other hand, rejects Santoro’s claim.
-Based on a thorough study of contemporary documents, he instead proposes that Equicola’s surname was Caccialupi, and that the latter preferred his Latin pseudonym to his actual patronymic, which he nonetheless used in legal documents.
+Stephen Kolsky (1991) rejects Santoro’s claim.
+Based on a thorough study of contemporary documents, Kolsky proposes instead that Equicola’s surname was Caccialupi, and that Equicola preferred his Latin pseudonym to his actual patronymic, which he nonetheless used in legal documents.

 Equicola died of malaria in Mantua in 1525.